lusy/motivationFF/README.md

 ## paper

-I'm also writing a paper [paper](https://github.com/lusy/hausarbeiten/tree/master/motivFossCn) which tries to compare the motivations of the Freifunk and the FLOSS communities.
+I'm also writing a [paper](https://github.com/lusy/motFossFf-paper) which tries to compare the motivations of the Freifunk and the FLOSS communities.

 ## attribution